orange-cloudfoundry/sec-group-broker-filter/README.md

 Initially the FQDN are resolved into IP addresses when binding is requested, and they are not updated afterwards.
 A future evolution could be to periodically (at the end of the TTL period) lookup the IP address and update the corresponding security group.

-## Can a single sec-group-brokerchain proxy multiple upstream brokers ?
+## Can a single sec-group-broker-filter proxy multiple upstream brokers ?

-Yes, add as many routes to the sec-group-brokerchain as there are up stream brokers, each with its own configuration entries.
+Yes, add as many routes to the sec-group-broker-filter as there are up stream brokers, each with its own configuration entries.